Holding Another Party In Contempt Of Court

 Unpaid Child Support, Denied Visitation And Other Contempt Of Court Issues

 Divorce settlements and custody arrangements are not merely agreements — they are enforceable orders of the court.
-Mr. Adams has forced compliance through negotiation or courtroom litigation for a range of contempt of court issues:
+Attorney Adams has forced compliance through negotiation or courtroom litigation for a range of contempt of court issues:

 - Unpaid child support or alimony